CopyrightPrint this page

 Communication to a public: a public which is not present: no direct physical contact.

-Precluded injunction made against an ISP to install peer-to-peer filtering system: requirement that a fair balance be struck between the right to intellectual property, on the one hand, and the freedom to conduct business, the right to protection of personal data and the freedom to receive or impart information, on the other.
+Precluded injunction made against an ISP to install peer-to-peer filtering system: consequently, it must be held that, in adopting the injucntion requiring the ISP to install the contested filtering system, the national court concerned would not be respecting the requirement that a fair balance be struck between the right to intellectual property, on the one hand, and the freedom to conduct business, the right to protection of personal data and the freedom to receive or impart information, on the other.
+In the light of the foregoing, the answer to the questions submitted in that Directives 2000/31,2001/29, 2004/48, 95/46 and 2002/58, read together and construed in the light of the requirements stemming from the protection of the applicable fundamental rights, must be interpreted as precluding an injunction made against an ISP which requires it to install the contested filtering system.

 Indirect and direct transmission of TV programs: a single, indivisible communication to the public, which may require authorisation.
 Authorisation for satellite package provider required – new public